cwh555/judgegirl/Challenge.md

 status: pending

 # 50057.
 Consecutive 0's and 1's
-AC: no
+AC: yes
 MLE
-status: pending
+status: solve
+solution: the machine of judgegirl has updated before.

 # 50059.
 Binary Representation
-AC: no
+AC: yes
 MLE
-status: pending
+status: solve
+solution: the machine of judgegirl has updated before.

 # 50060.
 Traveling Salesman
 AC: yes
 there is a more quickly algorithm (dp)
+status: pending

+# 50062.
+Merge Book Information
+AC: no
+MLE
+status: pending

+# 50065.
+Move the Car
+AC: no
+MLE
 status: pending